graphpaperpress/Sell-Media/README.md

 Frequently Asked Questions
 --------------------------

+= I have 5k+ photos I would like to sell, can Sell Media handle this? =
+* Sell Media is a plugin for WordPress and WordPress can easily handle hundreds or thousands of files.
+There maybe limits based on your web hosting provider and you will need to manually manage each Item.

+= My file is 500MB+ in size but users cannot download the file after purchasing? = Check with your hosting provide on your download limits.
+Sell Media does not provide any type of file splitting service.

 = What are shortcodes and how do I use them? =

 Shortcodes are small snippets of code that when added to a Post, Page or Widget add functionality to your site.
 You must add the following shortcodes to your preferred Pages to use Sell Media: